 The beneficiary(ies) of your death benefit may elect to receive this benefit either as the above described lump sum or in the form of an actuarially equivalent monthly annuity payment.
-To be certain funds are distributed according to your preference it is important that you complete a Designation of Beneficiary form.
-This form is located at https://umurl.us/retplans under the DB Plan section.
+To be certain funds are distributed according to your preference it is important that you complete a Beneficiary Designation form.
+This form is located at umurl.us/retplans under the Hybrid Plan section.
 This form is also available from your HR Generalist or HR Service Center.